BlessedBenny/RepoBenny/README.md

 These Beats allow us to collect the following information from each machine:
 * Filebeat watches for log files/locations and collect log events.
 (Filebeat: Lightweight Log Analysis &amp; Elasticsearch)
-* Metricbeat records metrics and statistical data from the operating system and from services running on the server (Metricbeat: Lightweight Shipper for Metrics)
+* Metricbeat records metrics and statistical data from the operating system and from services running on the server.
+(Metricbeat: Lightweight Shipper for Metrics)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: